 Editor’s note: If you’re looking for information on a newer Chevrolet Sonic, we’ve published an updated review: 2019 Chevrolet Sonic Review.

-Few new cars have undergone a transformation as dramatic as Chevrolet’s subcompact.
-Indeed, the difference between the outgoing Aveo and the all-new 2013 Chevrolet Sonic, released for 2012, is staggering.
+Few new cars have undergone a transformation as dramatic as Chevrolet’s subcompact has.
+Indeed, the difference between the outgoing Aveo and the 2015 Chevrolet Sonic is staggering.
 Where the Aveo was slow and dull-witted in corners, the Sonic is quick and surprisingly agile.
 Where the Aveo had the look of a 1990s bargain-bin leftover, the Sonic is sharp, modern and full of well-designed and thoughtful features.
 It may have its foibles, but they are few and far between.
-Certainly, if you are in the market for an affordable pint-sized champ that won’t make you feel second-class for driving it, the 2013 Chevrolet Sonic may have your number.
-See the 2013 Chevrolet Sonic models for sale near you
+If you’re in the market for an affordable pint-sized champ that won’t make you feel second-class for driving it, the Chevrolet Sonic may be just what you’re looking for.
+See the 2015 Chevrolet Sonic models for sale near you

 What We Like